Gresham's law: History of the concept

-Sir Thomas Gresham, a 16th century financial agent of the English Crown in the city of Antwerp, was one in a long series of proponents of the law, which he did to explain to Queen Elizabeth I what was happening to the English shilling.
+Sir Thomas Gresham, a sixteenth-century financial agent of the English Crown in the city of Antwerp, was one in a long series of proponents of the law, which he did to explain to Queen Elizabeth I what was happening to the English shilling.
 Her father, Henry VIII, had replaced 40% of the silver in the coin with base metals, to increase the government's income without raising taxes.
 Astute English merchants and ordinary subjects saved the good shillings from pure silver and circulated the bad ones.
 Hence, the bad money would be used whenever possible, and the good coinage would be saved and disappear from circulation.

-According to the economist George Selgin in his paper "Gresham's Law":
+According to the economist George Selgin:

 As for Gresham himself, he observed "that good and bad coin cannot circulate together" in a letter written to Queen Elizabeth on the occasion of her accession in 1558.
 The statement was part of Gresham's explanation for the "unexampled state of badness" that England's coinage had been left in following the "Great Debasements" of Henry VIII and Edward VI, which reduced the metallic value of English silver coins to a small fraction of what it had been at the time of Henry VII.
 Owing to these debasements, Gresham observed to the Queen, that "all your fine gold was convayed out of this your realm".

 Gresham made his observations of good and bad money while in the service of Queen Elizabeth, with respect only to the observed poor quality of British coinage.
 Earlier monarchs, Henry VIII and Edward VI, had forced the people to accept debased coinage by means of legal tender laws.
 Gresham also made his comparison of good and bad money where the precious metal in the money was the same metal, but of different weight.
 He did not compare silver to gold, or gold to paper.

 In his "Gresham's Law" article, Selgin also offers the following comments regarding the origin of the name:

 The expression "Gresham's Law" dates back only to 1858, when British economist Henry Dunning Macleod (1858, pp. 476–8) decided to name the tendency for bad money to drive good money out of circulation after Sir Thomas Gresham (1519–1579).
 However, references to such a tendency, sometimes accompanied by discussion of conditions promoting it, occur in various medieval writings, most notably Nicholas Oresme's (c.
 1357) Treatise on money.
 The concept can be traced to ancient works, including Aristophanes' The Frogs, where the prevalence of bad politicians is attributed to forces similar to those favoring bad money over good.